-Education.
-Care plans that are not submitted on time per the he clinical instruct tor's req uiremer nts will 1 eceive a grade o f 0 as pei the rub ric.

-Student Signature Stu udent Name (print ed)

-Date

-WALLACE COLLEGE RPT FIRST YEAR CLINICAL EVALUATION TOOL

-Student Name: Clinical site:

-Unit/Floor:Semester/Year

-Competency

-Professionalism: Demonstrates professionalism: Maintains appropriate professional interactions at all times to include, punctuality, confidentiality and personal integrity.
-If a score of 0 applies student will be sent home with no makeup r according to the policy of the Respiratory
+Date: Competency I. Professionalism: Demonstrates professionalism: Maintains appropriate professional interactions at all times to include, dress code, punctuality, confidentiality and personal integrity.
+If a score of 0 applies student will be sent home with no makeup rotation according to the policy of the Respiratory II.
+Safety: Safely and consistently performs all aspects of patient care while keeping the clinical instructor informed of patient status.
+III.
+Clinical paperwork to include clinical log sheet: Complete and submitted on time per clinical instructor requirements IV.
+Assessment: 1.
+Begins to collect appropriate subjective/objective patient data to include cultural considerations and all body systems

-I. Safety:

-Safely and consistently performs all aspects of patient care while keep clinical instructor informed of patient status. oing the

-II.
-Clinical paperwork to include clinical log sheet:

-1. Complete and submitted on time per clinical instructor requirements.

-Documentation:

-2. Begins to document patient care correctly, and in a timely manner.
+2. Begins to apply appropriate patient data to physical patient assessment V. Organization: Begins to identify potential/actual patient diagnoses for selected patients throughout the clinical day, and in post-conference.
+VI.
+Documentation: Begins to document patient care correctly, and in a timely manner.
 Student begins to use computer charting, and use patient data base.
-IV.
-As ssessment: 1.
-Begins to collect and apply appropriate subjective/objective patient data to physical patient assessment and all body systems. n 1 2.
-Begins to identify potential/actual patient diagnoses for selected patients.
-V. Cr ritical Thinking 1 Begins to demonstrate the ability to transfer learning from one situation to 2 another.
-Begins to incorporate suggestions into the learning experience. begins to incorporate suggestions into the learning experience.
+VII.
+Evaluation: Begins to identify ways to improve clinical performance, evaluate one's strengths and weakness, and to seek appropriate guidance from instructor.
+VIII.
+Critical Thinking 1.
+Begins to demonstrate the ability to transfer learning from one situation to another.
+2. Begins to incorporate suggestions into the learning experience.
 TOTAL